MDeLuise/background-changer/README.md

 1. Create a `.env` file in the project directory and put in it `key=<unsplash_developer_key>`

 ## Run
-Run the script with `go run main.go "<location_to_download_img>"` to download a new image.
+Run the script with `go run main.go` to download a new image in the current directory with the predefined name `background.png`.

 In order to automatically run the script, add the execution of it in the crontab.

 ## Customization
-The script downloads images from the collection [nature](https://unsplash.com/collections/880012/nature), modifying the `collectionIDs` variable in the script change this behaviour.
+The default behaviour consists in downloading images from the collection [nature](https://unsplash.com/collections/880012/nature) in the current directory.
+Passing command line arguments to the script change this behaviour:
+* `-name=<img_name>` change the name of the downloaded image
+* `-directory=<path>` change the target directory used to download the images
+* `-collection="<id1, id2, ...>"` filter the downloaded image using the specified collection IDs